 The General Examination

-Every student will sit for a General Examination in May of their second year, with the exam administered orally by three faculty not known in advance.
-The 90-minute exam will cover two of the four major substantive fields in political science (chosen by the student from among American Politics; Comparative Politics; International Relations; and Political Theory), plus an additional focus field defined by the student.
+Every student will sit for a General Examination at the end of their second year, with the exam administered orally by three faculty not known in advance.
+The ninety-minute exam will cover two of the four major substantive fields in political science (chosen by the student from among American Government; Comparative Politics; International Relations; and Political Theory), plus an additional focus field defined by the student.
 A student may substitute either Formal Theory or Political Methodology for one of the two major fields.
 For the focus field, each student will submit by a date designated by the director of graduate studies a five to eight page statement outlining a special area for examination.
 This area may encompass a special literature; an area of the world; a realm of special interest spanning subfields or disciplinary boundaries; or a research approach.

 The department regularly offers “field seminars” introducing each of the four major fields of the discipline.
 However, no examination field is co-terminus with any one course, or even with any group of courses.
 The student is responsible for preparation in the field and should not assume that satisfactory completion of a course or courses dealing with the material in the field will constitute adequate preparation for the examination.
 The student should consult faculty members in each field to ensure such preparation.
 All students who choose a field are responsible for the same range of materials.